Keberdle/project_sql/README.md

 ### GDP
 From table economies by country and year of date
+ISSUE: we have no GINI information for 2021

 ### GINI
 From table economies by country and year of date
+ISSUE: we have no GINI information for this years

 ### Children mortality - mortaliy_under5
 Form table economies by country and year of date column mortaliy_under5